dtb012/FaceAndHandTracker/README.md

   * **Right Eye:** purple
   * **Lips:** red
 * **FPS Counter:** A live speed tracker shows how many frames per second (FPS) the website is processing to make sure the video is smooth.
+* **The X, Y, and Z numbers show the position of your hand and face as a percentage of the screen size, rather than measuring in inches or centimeters.

 ## How to Use